ajais/Udacity-Project-1/README.md

 git clone https://github.com/ajais/Udacity-Project-1.git
 ```

-Running this program requires Python to be installed on the target system
+Running this program requires Python to be installed on the target system.

 ## Usage
 In the terminal go to the folder where the project is located and type the following command: